-12 Private equity: Investing in startups
+12 Private equity: Investing in start-ups

 This chapter covers

-• How to address valuation, dilution, and scoring
+• Addressing valuation, dilution, and scoring

-Many programmers contemplate starting a startup at some point.
+Many programmers contemplate starting a start-up at some point.
 Even if you haven’t considered creating one, you’ve likely had friends who have.
-Ambitious development teams can produce impressive products with minimal upfront costs, especially when working without salaries, but eventually, finances become a critical topic of discussion.
+Ambitious development teams can produce impressive products with minimal up-front costs, especially when working without salaries, but eventually, finances become a critical topic of discussion.

-12.1 From idea to IPO
+12.1 From idea to initial public offering

-12.1.1 The first MVP (pre-seed)
+12.1.1 The first minimum viable product (pre-seed)

 12.1.2 Validating the business model (seed)

-12.1.3 Scaling a startup: The shift to institutional investment
+12.1.3 Scaling a start-up: The shift to institutional investment

-12.1.4 Exits: the final transition
+12.1.4 Exits: The final transition

 12.2 Investment vehicles